Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: ROBUSTNESS CERTIFICATES VERIFICATION

 Since $\mathcal{B}_{\varphi}$ is fixed, the RCP is a robust linear program over the scalar variable $\eta_r$, with the optimal value denoted by $\eta_r^*$.
-A solution $\eta_r^* < 0$ certifies that $\mathcal{B}_{\varphi}$ satisfies the conditions in Definition~\ref{def:barrier_function}, and thus provides an exact robustness certificate for the poisoning attack with the corresponding radius $\delta_{\mathrm{cert}}$ (resp. $ \delta_{\mathrm{cert}}'$) with a guarantee 100\%.
-However, solving this robust linear program is intractable, as the state transition map $f$ is not available under unknown poisoning attacks and the robust problem involves infinitely many constraints due to $\theta$ and $\Delta$ belonging to some continuous sets.
+A solution $\eta_r^* \leq 0$ certifies that $\mathcal{B}_{\varphi}$ satisfies the conditions in Definition~\ref{def:barrier_function}, and thus provides an exact robustness certificate for the poisoning attack with the corresponding radius $\bar{\delta}_{\mathrm{cert}}$ with a guarantee 100\%.
+However, solving this robust linear program is intractable, as the state transition map $f$ is not available under unknown poisoning attacks and the robust problem involves infinitely many constraints due to $\theta$ and $\bar{\Delta}$ belonging to some continuous sets.
 To make this tractable, we relax the RCP into the following chance-constrained problem (CCP):

-where $\epsilon \in (0,1)$ denotes the given violation probability.
+{where the probability is considered across the random outcomes of the joint distribution of $(\theta,\bar{\Delta})$}, and $\epsilon \in (0,1)$ denotes the given violation probability.
 The goal is to solve the CCP in \eqref{eq:ccp} rather than the RCP in \eqref{eq:rcp}.
 The CCP optimally discards a constraint subset of probability mass at most $\epsilon$ to maximize objective improvement.
-However, solving CCP is still challenging since both $\theta$ and $\Delta$ lie in continuous spaces.
+However, solving CCP is still challenging since both $\theta$ and $\bar{\Delta}$ lie in continuous spaces.
 Therefore, we tackle the associated Scenario Convex Problem (SCP).

-\subsection{Scenario Convex Problem (SCP)}
+\subsection{SCENARIO CONVEX PROBLEM (SCP)}